JeauxMartinezIV/JeauxMartinezIV/README.md

-- 👋 Hi, I’m @JeauxMartinezIV
+- 👋 Hi, I’m Joe Martinez IV
 - 🌱 I’m currently learning how to build a data warehouse -
 <!---